Panthers vs. Hurricanes: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 3

 Panthers Betting Insights

-- The Panthers have been favored on the moneyline 63 times this season, and have finished 34-29 in those games.
+- The Panthers have won 34 of their 63 games when listed as a moneyline favorite this season (54.0%).

-- Florida has a record of 34-29 in games it has played as a moneyline favorite with odds of -115 or shorter (54.0% win percentage).
+- Florida has a 34-29 record (winning 54.0% of its games) when it has played as a moneyline favorite of -115 or shorter.

-- The Panthers have an implied moneyline win probability of 53.5% in this game.
+- Based on this contest's moneyline, the Panthers' implied win probability is 53.5%.

 Panthers vs Hurricanes Additional Info